-Only I’m not very brave.
-I have a long list of fears, and horror movies are on it.
-They frighten me so much, my coping strategy used to be that on the rare occasion I watched one, I’d immediately go and see another one to stop the nightmares from the first.
+Except I have a long list of fears, and horror movies are on it.
+My coping strategy used to be that if I watched one, I’d immediately see another to stop the nightmares from the first.
 If I’m scared at night thanks to The Babadook, a dose of The Woman in Black would calm my fears.
 After all, they can’t both be real, right?!
 Right?

 Given the problems with this logic and my sensitive disposition, I just avoid horror.
 But I blog about movies now, so I thought I ought to gingerly dip a toe back into the world of toil and trouble…

 The Ones Below

 Clémence Poésy is married to a nice bloke (Stephen Campbell Moore).
 They’re both media/creative types and have a gorgeous cat, a lovely flat and a baby on the way.

-David (The Night Manager) Farr is the first time film director, from his own script.
-It felt a little like a one-off TV movie, but the echoes of Polanski, and Poésy’s emaciated, tomboyish appearance and the loopy music, give it a woozy, memorable vibe.
+David The Night Manager Farr is the first time film director, from his own script.
+It felt a little like a one-off TV movie, but the echoes of Polanski, and Poésy’s emaciated appearance give it a woozy, memorable vibe.

 JUMP SCARES: Zero

-NIGHTS HIDING UNDER THE COVERS: None, but my aversion to unfriendly dinner parties and The Walking Dead still stands.
+NIGHTS HIDING UNDER THE COVERS: None, but my aversion to dinner parties and The Walking Dead still stands.

 Aaaargh what was I thinking?!
 David Robert Mitchell’s modern horror masterpiece already has me hiding under the covers.

 An evil, unstoppable force takes on the guise of various gruesome-looking individuals, and stalks people to death.

 The ‘thing’ is passed around like a virus – you have to sleep with someone to infect them, but if it kills its victim it comes back down the chain to snuff you out.